miayam/miayam/src/pages/now.md

 I am tired of working on the fundamentals but there are many potholes to be plugged.

-I am binge-reading One Piece.
+I am binge-reading One Piece on [Manga Plus](https://mangaplus.shueisha.co.jp/).
 I am on Enies Lobby Arc right now (Chapter 400).
 It's a good read.
 I should have read it in junior high, but I didn't find it interesting.

 I am bound to leave the dorm next month.
 I am looking for accomodation near Stasiun Bogor or UI.

 I am 64 kilos.
 I gain 3 kilograms in 3 months.
 I'm attempting to charm attractive high school girls with my strength.
 Love is for women and for men **strength**.
-I

 Last updated: October 2023.